 License Restoration Quick Start

-The following is a short overview of the License Appeal and Clearance process required by Michigan Secretary of State's Administrative Hearing Section (AHS), formerly known as the Driver Assessment and Appeal Division (DAAD).
+The following is a short overview of the License Appeal and Clearance process required by Michigan Secretary of State's Office of Hearing and Administrative Oversight (OHAO).

 Michigan driver's license restoration and clearance appeals are complex.
-They are decided by the AHS's Rule 13, which reads:
+They are decided by Rule 13, of the Michigan Driver License General Rules, which reads:

 The hearing officer shall not order that a license be issued to the petitioner unless the petitioner proves, by clear and convincing evidence, all of the following: